 From Petra, you'll want to save a day or two to explore Wadi Rum, the protected swath of desert wilderness known for its fantastical rock formations and endless, sweeping dunes (learn more by reading the Ultimate Guide to Wadi Rum).
 After a few high-impact days of adventure, you'll be ready to chill out in the resort town of Aqaba or head straight to the Dead Sea for a float in the salty water and some high-end spa treatments.

 More interested in trekking than sitting in a car?
 A fantastic alternative route that allows for an even broader exploration of Jordan is the classic nine-day journey from Dana to Petra.
 After being transported from Amman to Dana, you'll head out on foot, exploring all four biospheres in the Wadi Dana nature preserve, sleep under the stars, interact with local communities, and approach Petra from an angle that many tourists never see.

 If you have limited time, going straight to Petra from major cities in Jordan is fairly straightforward.
 For travelers flying into Queen Alia International Airport, located 30 minutes from Amman, you can reach Petra in approximately three hours by car.
 If you opt for public transport, you can catch a JETT bus straight to Petra at the 7th Circle JETT bus station ($28 USD round trip).
 Only one bus a day currently runs on this route, departing at 6.30am.
 Keep in mind, you'll also need to budget for a taxi from the airport.
 If your flight is arriving into Aqaba, the commute to Petra will be quite a bit shorter - a mere hour and a half bus trip ($28 round trip).

 The nearest town to Petra is Wadi Musa, a village that has become a thriving hub for Petra-related tourism.
-You'll buy tickets ($70 USD for a single day; $77 for a two-day pass) at the visitor center located in Wadi Musa, and then either walk or ride on horseback the two remaining kilometers to Petra's entrance.
+You'll buy tickets ($70 USD for a single day; $77 for a two-day pass) at the visitor center which is located at the Petra entrance.